AI4Health-DAISY-LIG/AI-configs/doc/biolink_model_documentation.md

 # Biolink Model Documentation

-In this document,
+This document gives an overview for the bio link model , the structure of the model and the way it functions.

 ## Introduction: knowledge graphs KG

 Knowledge graphs a way of representing human knowledge in a computable form.
 It uses semantic network.
 Nodes represent entities and edges represent links/relationshipss between entities.

-Open source knowledge examples: Wikidata and dbpedia  built using semantic web technologies.
+Some open source knowledge examples: Wikidata and dbpedia  built using semantic web technologies.

 Some examples of integrated KGs IN LIFE SCIENCE / SEMANTIC midline DATABASE, HETIONET,WikiDatata, Monarch Initiative, Bio2RDF..